Quantum Deformed Neural Networks: Quantum implementation

 \section{Quantum implementation}

 Quantum computers can sample from certain correlated distributions more efficiently than classical computers \citep{aaronson2016complexitytheoretic,arute2019quantum}.
 In this section, we devise a quantum circuit that implements the generalized probabilistic binary neural networks introduced above, encoding $\pi_{\theta,\phi}$ in a quantum circuit.
-This could lead to a potential exponential speedup for this model, opening up the study of more complex probabilistic neural networks with quantum computers.
+This leads to an exponential speedup for running this model on a quantum computer, opening up the study of more complex probabilistic neural networks.

 A quantum implementation of a binary perceptron was introduced in \cite{Schuld_2015} as an application of the quantum phase estimation algorithm \citep{NielsenChuang}.
 However, no quantum advantage of the quantum simulation was shown.
 Here we will extend that result in several ways: i) we will modify the algorithm to represent the generalized probabilistic layer introduced above, showing the quantum advantage present in our setting; ii) we will consider the case of multi layer percetrons as well as convolutional networks.